Originally posted: 05/29/2019

 So the Lord has compassion on those who fear Him.

 14 For He Himself knows our frame;

 He is mindful that we are but dust, (Psalm 103:8-14).

 - The LORD is Gracious; He Needs No Vow to regulate His commitment by strict adherence, for His abundant and amazing grace moves Him to grant His undeserved blessings.

 - Grace to you and peace from God our Father and the Lord Jesus Christ.
 3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, (Ephesians 1:2-3).

 How do we respond to Him Who Needs No Vow?

 - The LORD was clear.
 Before His Blessing, His Name was to be put upon the children of Israel, signifying they belonged to Him.
 Recipients of His blessing must belong to Him.

-- “So they will put My name on the Israelites, and I will bless them,” (6:27 NIV),
+- “So they shall put My name on the children of Israel, and I will bless them,” (6:27 NKJV).

-- There is coming a day when all will know whose name we bear.
+- There is coming a day when all will know exactly whose name we bear.